CharliePalm/NotionHabitsIntegration/Readme.md

 # Automating Notion

 This is a way of automating all processes in EllieGons HabitTracker Notion template.
-I love their work and thought that creating something like to go along with it would be the cherry on top.
-Check out more of their stuff on their reddit: https://www.reddit.com/user/EllieGons/
+I love their work and thought that creating something like this to go along with it would be the cherry on top.
+Check out more of their stuff on their reddit profile: https://www.reddit.com/user/EllieGons/

 The only thing you need to do manually is create your habits.
 Follow the examples in root -> habits and those DB objects will be used by the script.

+Optionally, you can add a "Days" property and add weekdays as a comma separated list (ex: Monday, Wednesday, Saturday) to override the habit's frequency.
+The script also uses the habit's icon as the daily habit's icon.

 # Usage
 Base requirements to use this repo are python and git naturally.